Asmeret Asefaw Berhe

-Asmeret Asefaw Berhe is a soil biogeochemist and political ecologist who is the current Director of the Office of Science at the US Department of Energy.
-She was previously the Professor of Soil Biogeochemistry and the Ted and Jan Falasco Chair in Earth Sciences and Geology in the Department of Life and Environmental Sciences; University of California, Merced.
-Her research group worked to understand how soil helps regulate the earth's climate.
+Asmeret Asefaw Berhe is a soil biogeochemist and political ecologist who served as Director of the Office of Science at the US Department of Energy from 2022 to 2024.
+She is a Professor of Soil Biogeochemistry and the Ted and Jan Falasco Chair in Earth Sciences and Geology in the Department of Life and Environmental Sciences; University of California, Merced.
+Her research group works to understand how soil helps regulate the Earth's climate.

 Education and early career

-Berhe was born and raised in Asmara, Eritrea.
-She received her Bachelors of Science in Soil and Water Conservation at the University of Asmara in Eritrea, where she was one of three women in a 55-person class in the soil science department.
-She later attended Michigan State University for her Masters in Political Ecology with an emphasis on the effects of land degradation, working to understand how landmines cause land degradation.
+Berhe was born and raised in Asmara.
+She received her Bachelors of Science in Soil and Water Conservation at the University of Asmara, where she was one of three women in a 55-person class in the soil science department.
+She later attended Michigan State University for her master's degree in Political Ecology with an emphasis on the effects of land degradation, working to understand how landmines cause land degradation.

-She then performed her doctoral work at University of California, Berkeley, where she received her PhD in Biogeochemistry in ecologist John Harte's laboratory, where she was also co-advised by Margaret Torn (Lawrence Berkeley National Laboratory) and Jennifer Harden (US Geological Survey, Menlo Park).
+She then performed her doctoral work at University of California, Berkeley, where she received her Ph.D. in Biogeochemistry in ecologist John Harte's laboratory, where she was also co-advised by Margaret Torn (Lawrence Berkeley National Laboratory) and Jennifer Harden (US Geological Survey, Menlo Park).
 Berhe's graduate work sought to understand how erosion affected the exchange of carbon between the land and the air.
 She found that erosion can actually cause soil to store more carbon.
 She continued her postdoctoral research at UC Berkeley with the support of the President's Postdoctoral Fellowship Program under the mentorship of Johan Six and Jillian Banfield, and then moved to University of California, Davis to continue her postdoctoral work.

 Research

 Berhe's research interests center on the effect of changing environmental conditions—specifically fire, erosion, and climate change—on important soil processes.
 Her group is working to understand how perturbations in the environment affect how essential elements like carbon and nitrogen cycle through the soil system.
 One of her group's projects is to understand how drought and wildfire affect soil's ability to store carbon, taking her out to Yosemite National Park and the Sierra Nevada for fieldwork.
 Given the prevalence of drought in California, this work is of particular public importance, and as a result, has been highlighted by public figures like California Congressman Jerry McNerney (D-CA 9th District).
+Her team has also been working to fill data gaps of carbon dynamics in overlooked regions to improve global carbon projections.

 Her research extends to political ecology, working to understand the contribution of armed conflict to land degradation and how people interact with their environment.
 Berhe has co-authored a review taking stock of the relationship between global change, soil, and human security (including food security and water quality) in the 21st century, citing possible interventions and solutions for sustainable soil management.

 Berhe's work has garnered support from a number of funding sources, including the National Science Foundation CAREER Award, the University of California President's Research Catalyst Awards, the United States Department of Energy, and more.